 A flexible path to long-term success

-The key advantage of distance learning is flexibility and extremely adaptable time scales for completion, so you can take between six and months to a year to finish a level; and the flexibility does not stop there.
+The key advantage of distance learning is flexibility and extremely adaptable time scales for completion, so you can take between six months to a year to finish a level; and the flexibility does not stop there.

 Whatever your learning needs or preferences you will find something to suit you.
 Even though you’re breaking away from the traditional classroom environment, help is always available and you will not feel isolated from tutors or even fellow students in a similar situation.
 Our distance learning providers will support and guide you through your studies as well as providing the learning materials.